 (3) Indicate the type of degree granted and the date the degree was conferred.

-D. The applicant shall provide, at the applicant’s expense, an evaluation of transcripts from institutions outside the United States by an agency who is a member of the National Association of Credential Evaluation Services (NACES).
+D. The applicant shall provide, and the Department will utilize, an evaluation of transcripts from institutions outside the United States by an agency who is a member of the National Association of Credential Evaluation Services (NACES).

-E. Each application must include fees when required, in accordance with 20-A M.R.S. §13007(1).
+E. Each application must include payment for fees when required, in accordance with 20-A M.R.S. §13007(1).

 2. Criminal History Records Check (CHRC)